• Skip to main content

 Close up on a wooden board filled with slices of banana bread.

-It is so healthy that I actually make it for breakfast.
-I prepare it in the weekend and we have a few slices ready-to-go for busy mornings.
-It makes for a fun change from toast or oatmeal and our kids LOVE it.
-Also, since it is not overly sweet, it can easily take a little chia jam or a drizzle of maple syrup to make it very breakfast-y.
-Or as my kids will beg for, vegan butter!
+It is so healthy that it qualifies as a wholesome breakfast you can make for your family.
+Since it is not overly sweet, it can easily take a little chia jam or a drizzle of maple syrup to make it very breakfast-y.

-This is also the kind of recipe you can use as a base to add some more flavorings of your choice.
-Turn this loaf into a chocolate banana bread, make it cinnamon-y or add a handful of walnuts for an added crunch.
+It is also a versatile recipe: you can use as a base to add some more flavorings of your choice.
+Turn this loaf into chocolate banana bread, make it cinnamon-y or add a handful of walnuts for an added crunch.
 Or keep it just like that, plain and delicious.
 Just go with how you feel!

-• Very simple with minimal hands-on prep time.
+• Very easy and quick bread with minimal hands-on prep time

 • Perfect recipe for your overripe bananas!